Snowflake-Labs/sfgrantreport/Readme.md

 ```

 ## -o, --output-folder
-Use `-o, --output-folder` parameter to specify where the report files should go (unless you want them created in the same directory you started the tool.
+Use `-o, --output-folder` parameter to specify where the report files should go (unless you want them created in the same directory you started the tool).

 For example, this command uses named connection `mysnowflakeaccount` and creates report in the folder named `MyAwesomeReport` in the Documents folder:
 ```